riseupnet/riseup_help/README.md

     or
     [[chat/client]]

+Whenever possible, you should use this double bracket notation for creating links.

 By using this double bracket link notation will automatically find the right path for the page with the specified name.
 Also, it will warn you if the page name is missing and it will ensure that the link is created with the correct